forthy42/net2o/wiki/squid.md

 To remove such oscillation by proper compensation is just solid engineering.
 We don't want pork cycles.

-### Why a BlockChain?
+## Why a BlockChain?

-So when I'm ok with fiat money (at least with the big ones where the regulation works), and would use the BlockChain only for trading with valueables created outside, like fiat money or real estate, then why not use a system like [GNU Taler](https://taler.net/), which hands over the job of checking the double spending to the banks?
+So when I'm kind of ok with fiat money (at least with the big ones where the regulation works), and would use the BlockChain only for trading with valueables created outside, like fiat money or real estate, then why not use a system like [GNU Taler](https://taler.net/), which hands over the job of checking the double spending to the banks?

 Well, seems to be a good idea, but it turned out that the banks have deep troubles with trust, either.